The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 The title is by far one of the critical elements of the books’ success.

-Here are the main points to consider:
+Here are the main points to consider when creating a nonfiction book title:

 - Title.
 It creates interest and curiosity.
 Use just 1-3 words.
 For example: